Going Geometric: The Trend You’ll Be Seeing Everywhere

 Bedding is another place to incorporate geometric patterns.
-This vibrant blue print from is a showstopper.
+This stunning contrast White and Ochre set by Harlequin is a showstopper.
 It brightens up the room but isn’t too busy.
 It adds just the right amount of colour and style to a plain room.
+Click here to shop.

 Geometric patterns on curtains can be exactly what a room needs to liven it up.
 The key to making them work is keeping the walls and furniture solid colours.
 An excellent example of this is this picture of geometric bright orange curtains.

 Geometric Accent Pieces

 For an alternative approach, accent pieces can also have geometric features.
 Use them instead of or along with other geometric elements.
 They look great on a shelf or coffee table.

 For example, these geometric lanterns are perfect for the indoors or out.
 They’re edgy looking, but also provide a bit of light.
 They are attractive standing alone or clustered with other lanterns.

 Geometric glass planters have been all over the craft shops this year.
 These are excellent for terrariums.
 Including a succulent or two will warm up a room’s décor.
 They can also be used to display collectables or hold potpourri.